pbrimmer/Cambridgeator/README.md

 Why don't we perform the formose reaction for our practical?
 For a few reasons.
 First, it involves formaldehyde which is a toxic and stinky chemical.
 Second, the reaction itself is finnicky and if not performed under exacting conditions, the outcome is just a mess of a bunch of sugars.
 Finally, the outcome is invisible to our eyes, and requires more advanced chemical techniques, such as mass spectrometry, chromotragphy, or nuclear magnetic resonance, to analyze.
 For these three reasons, we will choose another reaction.

-## Practical 1: The Iodine Clock Experiment
+## Practical 1: The Iodine Oscillator Experiment

-For Practical 1 we will be exploring the Iodine Clock, or Briggs-Rauscher Oscillator reaction.
+For Practical 1 we will be exploring the Iodine Oscillator, or Briggs-Rauscher Oscillator reaction.
 This reaction involves chemicals that have low toxicity and do not smell terrible, the reaction is a lot more robust and easy to perform, and the desired outcome involves a color change that can be easily seen.

 ### An approximate description of the reaction